Trump Out, China In: Number 2

 This accompanies the efforts China has been making to buy up middle-sized and family owned businesses in Germany.
 These companies are the foundation of the German economy, the strongest economy in Europe.

-As an aside it is also interesting to note that Chinese investors have even moved into some of the sports arenas of Germany…and Europe.
+As an aside, it is also interesting to note that Chinese investors have even moved into some of the sports arenas of Germany… and Europe.
 Not at the highest levels yet, but slipping into the space without too much attention.

 This movement is also impacting the cooperation on climate.
 China and the EU have announced that they are supporting new rules to curb greenhouse gas emissions in the global shipping industry.
 This is a move to close a loophole in the Paris climate agreement by turning shipping into a zero-carbon based system, something that had been excluded in the Paris accords.